Milk and Bookies: M+B Birthday Party

 The Milk + Bookies Birthday Party was conceived as a way to provide parents with an alternative for hosting a birthday party for their child, with the emphasis veering away from excessive gifts.
 Guests are asked to bring a new or gently used children's book in lieu of a gift for the birthday child.
 Milk + Bookies provides hosts with a "Bookies Box" which contains the necessary materials for hosting: bookplates, balloons, "I Donated" stickers, bookmarks and Milk + Bookies literature to facilitate parent discussions with young children regarding the importance of helping others.
 The guests are given the option of inscribing bookplates to adhere to their donation and subsequently receiving an "I Donated" sticker to wear.
 The birthday child and family choose a recipient group, then deliver the books to the recipients so that the birthday child can experience the joy of giving personally.

 Leaders + Readers

 Leaders + Readers is a special Milk + Bookies program designed to encourage student volunteers in the Los Angeles community, organizing book drives to benefit another Los Angeles based "sister" school.
 The goal of every Leaders + Readers Book Drive is to flood underserved Los Angeles schools with books to support learning and academic excellence, and allow students to gain experience with leadership and community service.

-Recent activities

-On April 19, 2015, Milk + Bookies hosted their 6th Annual Story Time Celebration at the Skirball Cultural Center in Los Angeles.
-There were cookies, ice cream, fun games and crafts, and your favorite celebrities reading your favorite stories.
-Celebrity readers included J. J. Abrams, Tom Felton, Henry Winkler, Julie Bowen, Jaya Mays, and Dan Bucatinsky.
-Children were also able to donate over 3,000 books via Operation School Bell to kids who previously had never owned a storybook.